Emma Shubrook

 Experience

-She also has experience of the associated civil/breach of Human Rights Act claims and complex casualty claims brought against health and justice providers and police forces.
-In addition, Emma has experience of working on public inquiries.
+Emma’s experience of the associated civil/breach of Human Rights Act claims and complex casualty claims brought against health and justice providers and local authorities enables her to address all relevant issues at play in each case.
+In addition, Emma has experience of working on public inquiries and has a growing practice of Court of Protection and inherent jurisdiction cases for commissioning bodies and supporting organisations dealing with CQC inspections and enforcement action.
+Expertise

 Expertise